wp-plugins/jquery-archive-list-widget/readme.txt

  2. Uses jQuery to add effects and to be compatible with most browsers.
  3. Select your expand/collapse symbol and date format.
  4. Support for archive filters.
- 6. Auto expands current/select year from posts.
+ 5. Auto expands current/select year from posts.
+ 6. Select the categories to exclude
- 5. And more to come...
+ 7. And more to come...

 == Installation ==